thiagoa/rbtagger/README.md

 `rbtagger-find-definitions`.
 The above keybinding replaces Emacs' keybinding to `xref-find-definitions`.

+You can also force displaying a prompt of tags to choose from with the universal argument: `C-u M-.`.

-For popping back to where you were before, the command is still
+To pop back to where you were before, the command is still
 <kbd>M-.</kbd> or <kbd>M-x</kbd> `xref-pop-marker-stack`, which is a
 default `xref` command.